-We were born into a large family of ten children in the mid-1950’s and 1960’s in a disadvantaged area of Dublin, where our father sexually abused all of us for over two decades.
-In 1989, we made the decision to bring charges against our father and, in 1990; the Irish state took a successful case against him.
-He was convicted and sentenced to a term of seven years and was released having served five years.
+We are three sisters born into a large family of ten children in the late-1950’s early 1960’s in a disadvantaged area of Dublin, where our father sexually abused us daily from age three or four right up to our late teens.
+In 1989, we made the decision to bring charges against our father and, in 1990; the Irish State took a successful case against him.
+He was convicted and sentenced to a term of seven years and was released having served five.

 I come sixth in our family of ten children and like all my siblings before me, left school at age 12.
 I immediately began working with my mother in our family business.
 We had a grocer shop that over time diversified and transformed into a toy factory which I continued to work in long after I was married with children.

 It was only when I was in my thirties and after my father was gone that I returned to education to study reflexology.
 I loved all things holistic and after achieving my qualification I went on to gain a further qualification in Aura Soma (healing through colours).
 Although I really enjoyed working at both, it was not financially feasible to continue in this line of work.